daviddavis/daviddavis/README.md

 # Hi 👋 I'm David (he/him)!

-I'm a software engineer with a lifelong ❤️ for free and open-source software (FOSS) and Linux 🐧 since switching from Windows to Red Hat Linux in the late '90s.
+I'm a software engineer with a lifelong ❤️ for free and open-source software (FOSS) and Linux 🐧 since installing Red Hat Linux on my computer as a teenager in the late '90s.

 The main language I currently use today is Python 🐍 but I love learning new programming languages.